 Cathedral Restoration Project

-St George's Cathedral is a unique architectural, historical, religious jewel in the City of Perth.
+St George's Cathedral is a unique architectural, historical, and religious jewel in the City of Perth.

-Its antecedents - the Church of St George, which was located approximately opposite the current West door of the Cathedral and extended North to Howick Street (Hay Street), together with other locations of the church, including the Burt Law Centre - extend back to the earliest days of the Swan River Colony, when Lieutenant Frederick Irwin, Commander of the Perth Garrison, built a 'Rush Church' in December 1829 (approximately where the Fire Station now stands).
+Its antecedents - the Church of St George, which was located approximately opposite the current west door of the Cathedral and extended north to Howick Street (Hay Street), together with other locations of the church, including the Burt Law Centre - extend back to the earliest days of the Swan River Colony, when Lieutenant Frederick Irwin, Commander of the Perth Garrison, built a 'Rush Church' in December 1829 (approximately where the Department of Fire and Emergency Services (DFES) Education and Heritage Centre in the original Perth Central Fire Station is located).

 The Cathedral is a Gothic Revival building of considerable beauty and majesty, completed in 1888.
 Its primary structures are hand-made clay bricks from the clay pits in what is now the Queens Gardens, Victorian bluestone pillars combined with South Fremantle limestone footings, jarrah beams (bent by soaking in the Swan River) and Oregon pine ceilings and infills.